Pernell McPhee: Professional career

-Baltimore Ravens
+Baltimore Ravens (first stint)

-McPhee was drafted by the Baltimore Ravens in the fifth round with the 165th overall pick of the 2011 NFL Draft.
+McPhee was selected by the Baltimore Ravens in the fifth round with the 165th overall pick of the 2011 NFL draft.
 McPhee collected 6.0 sacks as a rookie for the Ravens in 2011, plus 23 tackles and a forced fumble while playing in all 16 regular season games.
 On January 12, 2013, in the AFC Divisional Playoff against the Denver Broncos, McPhee recorded a strip-sack on quarterback Peyton Manning.
-The Ravens would go on win that game 38-35 in double overtime.
+The Ravens would go on win that game 38–35 in double overtime.
 On January 20, 2013, in the AFC Championship against the New England Patriots, McPhee tipped a pass from quarterback Tom Brady that led to an interception by Dannell Ellerbe with 6:49 remaining in regulation.
-This led to the Ravens winning that game 28-13 and earning a trip to Super Bowl XLVII, where they would defeat the San Francisco 49ers by a score of 34-31.
+This led to the Ravens winning that game 28–13 and earning a trip to Super Bowl XLVII, where they would defeat the San Francisco 49ers by a score of 34–31.
 McPhee switched from defensive end to outside linebacker for the 2013 season.

 In the 2014 season, McPhee finished with a career high 7.5 sacks and a forced fumble.